timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-09-11
+# Today is 2019-09-12

 ## Objectives for the day:

-- Continue filling out the presskit info and adding better data.
+- Experimental: Try running TurboBoom on the AMD card while on falcon.
-- Start finding a list of publishers to pitch the game to.
+- If that fails, or directions change: Pivot into instanced/batched rendering.

 # Purpose

-- Prepare for publisher build and pitch.
+- Attempt to fix AMD issues with shadows.